SNodeC/snode.c/README.md

 ## Requirements and Dependencies

-SNode.C requires some external tools and depends on some external libraries.
+SNode.C requires some external tools and depends on a view external libraries.
 Some of these libraries are directly included in the framework.

 ### Tools